algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specs/Technical.md

 ### Teleporter

 The teleporter while have a screen animation.
-It will fade out the game and fade in the new location.
+It will fade-out the game and fade-in the new location.

 ## Cutscene